How Does Car Insurance Work?

 How Much Does Car Insurance Cost?

-According to a 2023 AAA report, car insurance costs an average of $1,756 annually.
+On average, it costs $2,304 a year to insure your vehicle, according to Experian data.
 Of course, your insurance costs may be higher or lower depending on your age, vehicle type, driving history and a whole host of other factors insurers consider.

 The amount you pay for car insurance also depends on your policy options, coverage amounts and deductibles.
 To find the best balance of coverage and price, the Insurance Information Institute recommends getting quotes from at least three insurance companies.
 It's essential to use the same coverages and limits when obtaining quotes to make sure you're making apples-to-apples comparisons.